explodinggradients/ragas/docs/concepts/metrics/critique.md

 Critiques within the LLM evaluators evaluate submissions based on the provided aspect.
 Ragas Critiques offers a range of predefined aspects like correctness, harmfulness, etc. (Please refer to `SUPPORTED_ASPECTS` for a complete list).
 If you prefer, you can also create custom aspects to evaluate submissions according to your unique requirements.

 The `strictness` parameter plays a crucial role in maintaining a certain level of self-consistency in predictions, with an ideal range typically falling between 2 to 4.
-It's important to note that the scores obtained from aspect critiques are binary and do not contribute to the final Ragas score due to their non-continuous nature.

 ```{hint}